 - The Great Smoky Mountain Wagon Wheel

 If you’re a grown-up or with your girls, I recommend the Escape Game, Smoky Mountain Wagon Wheel, and Carousel.
 We hijacked the Carousel for a fun and quick photoshoot!
 We also had a ball blasting music and enjoyed the views on the Wagon Wheel.

-There’s also a bunch of different food options like Margaritaville, Mellow Mushroom, The Island Creamery, The Fudgery, and many more!
+There are also a bunch of different food options like Margaritaville, Paula Deen Restaurant, Mellow Mushroom, The Island Creamery, The Fudgery, and many more!

-We really wanted to go hike and see the beautiful waterfall in this National Park.
+We really wanted to go hiking and see the beautiful waterfall in this National Park.
 The roundtrip distance to the waterfall is 2.6 miles and the hike is considered moderate in difficulty.
 It takes about 2 hours to hike to the waterfall and back.
-The day we were planning to go hike it was raining and foggy.
+The day we were planning to go hiking it was raining and foggy.
 Not good for a hike!
 I’d love to come back in the fall and see the pretty foliage and enjoy the hike on a nice day.
 (If you go watch out for black bears!)

 No matter what age you are the aquarium is always fun!
 We went to the aquarium on a rainy Sunday and it was the perfect way to spend the morning.
 We saw the Coral Reef, Stingray Bay, Penguin Playhouse, Shark Lagoon and so much more!
 Not going to lie, I’m obsessed with Penguins and had so much fun watching them!

 Why wouldn’t we want to go to a theme park in the mountains?!
 Anakeesta is a Cherokee Indian word referring to high ground, literally meaning “the place of the balsams.”
 There’s so much to do and see at Anakeesta.
 Let me give you a quick overview.

 If you want activities you can ride the scenic Chondola, walk in the tree canopy, race on a dueling zipline, and come this spring a mountain coaster!
 If you’re hungry you can treat yourself to a pie at Pearl’s Pie in the Sky or BBQ at the Anakeesta Smokehouse.
 Make sure you also take some time to enjoy the incredible view!

 THINGS TO DO IN PIGEON FORGE: WHERE TO STAY